worcestertechnicalhighschool/techhigh.us/allied-health-academy/cosmetology.md

 ## (Image)
 #### Meet Kassandra
 Kassandra Lugo is a 2013 graduate from Worcester Technical high school’s cosmetology Program.
-Upon graduation Kassandra decided to go right into the work field as she currently works at Unity hair studios as a stylist.
+Upon graduation Kassandra decided to go right into the work field as she currently works at Unity hair studios as a stylist

 ## (Image)
 #### Meet Dennise
 Dennise Porrata is a 2017 graduate from Worcester Technical high school’s cosmetology Program.
-Upon graduation Dennise Decided to go right into the work field as she currently works at Jeffrey Robert Salon as a hairstylist.
+Upon graduation Dennise Decided to go right into the work field as she currently works at Jeffrey Robert Salon as a hairstylist

 ## Certifications